GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_risk_assessment_plugin.md

 ### 1. Administrative boundaries level 2

 A geospatial vector format (geojson, geopackage, shapefile,…) containing the administrative boundaries on admin level 2 and P-Codes of the respective countries.
 These can be found on the websites of national governments or on Humanitarian Data Exchange, for example.
+This dataset has two obligatory columns: “ADM2_PCODE” containing the P_Codes and “ADM2_EN” containing the district names.
 The administrative boundary data does not require a specific coordinate reference system (CRS), but the output and result will have the same CRS as the input.

 ### 2. Risk Assessment indicators

 For the Risk Assessment indicators the following 3 “csv”-files are mandatory: